 At the same time, every single Indian I know, no matter how forward-thinking, no matter how many years he or she has lived abroad, has double standards for men and women, and I don’t exclude myself.
 On every official document here, women are asked to fill out “Father’s name/Husband’s name.”
 Men have their own identities, but women are either daughters or wives.
 Everyone understands that the birth of a boy is greater cause for celebration than that of a girl.
 Parents look the other way when boys take the car out, stay out late.
 Girls behaving the same way are frowned upon—not just for their security, but because these are things girls with reputations to protect simply shouldn’t do.
 Most Indian children never move out of their parents’ homes, and I myself accept unquestioningly that when I get married I will move into my husband’s parents’ home, and will have to fulfill all my social responsibilities as a daughter-in-law of their house (responsibilities that are largely non-existent for sons-in-law).
 It seems to me that the dogmas about gender roles are so ubiquitous and deeply ingrained that they carry on into the public sphere: into harassment on the street, into our workplaces, into politics.
 Perhaps the very reason I find Indian men gentlemanly is that they accept these roles, and believe they are supposed to look after women.

-It is also hard to square male chivalry with some of the nonsense I’ve heard from these very same sensible, educated, well-traveled people these past few weeks.
+It is also hard to square male chivalry with some of the nonsense I’ve heard from these very same sensible, educated, well-traveled people.
 Statements like: “Ninety percent of rape cases are women framing men—why else would it be that 90 percent of rape cases fail to earn convictions?”
 Or: “But nowadays women dress like that: they are asking for trouble.”
 The protestors and bloggers may have loud voices but, sadly, this attitude prevails across the nation.

 Politicians, simply echoing what most people think, have already begun changing the focus of the political rhetoric to ways women can avoid rape (some choice selections: don’t wear jeans, don’t use cell phones, don’t step out after dark, get married early to control your base desires).
 Never mind that most rapists are relatives and neighbors, and more women are raped in their own homes.
 If the vast majority of us are too busy praising and protecting our hallowed Indian culture to see the harsh truth of where it places women, what hope can we have that the people controlling the laws and the justice system will implement any real change?